Buffalo Gals

 And dance by the light of the moon?

 The Western Writers of America chose it as one of the Top 100 Western Songs of all time.

-Origination
+Origin

-The lyrics are a reference to the many "dancing girls" who performed in the bars, concert-hall dives, and brothels of the Buffalo, New York, Canal district, which at that time was the western terminus of the Erie Canal and the site where canal and freighter crewmen received their wages.
+The lyrics are a reference to the many "dancing girls" who performed in the bars, concert-hall dives, and brothels of the Canal district of Buffalo, New York, which at that time was the western terminus of the Erie Canal and the site where canal and freighter crewmen received their wages.